 Cross the street and walk under the Chinatown Gate.
-Peruse the gift shops, grocery stores and bakeries along Wentworth as you pass Pui Tak Center (formerly On Leong Merchants Association).
-This building, designated as a Chicago landmark, was once used as an immigrant assistance center and is informally referred to as Chinatown's "city hall".
-Today, the Center serves the community by providing programs in adult education and training and youth resources.
+Peruse the gift shops, grocery stores and bakeries along Wentworth as you pass buildings of architectural importance including the Pui Tak Center (formerly On Leong Merchants Association).

+This building, designated as a Chicago landmark, was once used as an immigrant assistance center and is informally referred to as Chinatown's "city hall"...
+CONTINUED ON NEXT PAGE.